Follow Future Movies on Twitter

-Cabin Fever Movie Review
+Cabin Fever Review

 Cabin Fever, by producer/director Eli Roth, is a funny film that was obviously quite enjoyable to make.
 Its only problem is that it is supposed to be for horror fans, but isn’t actually that frightening.
 Gory it may be, but scary it is not.